Get in Touch

 - What is the Best Thing to do in the Area?

 Besides visiting our main attraction – the Painted Hills, we always recommend to drive “The Loop” which is a 120-mile magical round trip from Mitchell to Spray, Service Creek and back to Mitchell.
 “The Loop” is part of the Journey Through Time Scenic Byway and hits some of the most picturesque places of Oregon including Picture Gorge, Sheep Rock, Blue Basin, Cathedral Rock, and the John Day River.
-You get to visit the Tomas Condon Museum of Paleontology for a glimpse of ancient history, pick seasonal fruit of the trees at the Thomas Orchards in Kimberly, swim in the Johns Day River, hike in ancient natural places, eat a tasty lunch in small family run restaurants in one of the small pioneer towns, and have a glorious sunset at the Painted Hills before you come back “home” to your cozy cottage.
+You get to visit the Thomas Condon Museum of Paleontology for a glimpse of ancient history, pick seasonal fruit of the trees at the Thomas Orchards in Kimberly, swim in the John Day River, hike in ancient natural places, eat a tasty lunch in small family run restaurants of pioneer towns, and have a glorious sunset at the Painted Hills before you come back “home” to your cozy cottage.

 - What’s happening in Mitchell?

-We recommend a visit to the whimsical Lucky Strike Rock Museum – just out of town at Hwy 26 – to admire the unique collection of amazing fossils and gemstones.
+We also recommend a visit to the whimsical Lucky Strike Rock Museum – just out of town at Hwy 26 – to admire the unique collection of amazing fossils and gemstones.

 There are two great hikes nearby, perfect for guests who brought their dogs along, or a romantic evening stroll for a couple in love – the walk to the historic Owen Ranch and the Old Logging Road hike.